askui/askui/docs/versioned_docs/version-0.13.1/general/07-Troubleshooting/proxy.md

 A problem with a proxy can occur at two points in time:

 * Installing AskUI
-* UiController connection to AskUI Inference
+* AskUI Controller connection to AskUI Inference

 ## Installing AskUI Through NTLM or Kerberos Proxy Server
 A _Windows New Technology LAN Manager_ (NTLM) or _Kerberos_ proxy requires you to authenticate yourself.
 This is done via your currently logged in Windows user or the __username/password__ combination (Linux, macOS).
 The easiest way to do this is to install a local proxy that handles the handshake with the proxy for you.